dodgerbun/flatmenu/README.md

-# flatmenu
+# flatmenu/fm

 A simple stateless filesystem-based menu for dmenu and rofi allowing you to recursively navigate a directory of shortcuts or executables and launch what you land on.
 It is especially useful to throw on a keybinding for your WM to avoid coding custom menus with hierarchies.

 Simply make text files or shell scripts (or symlinks thereof) in ~/.menus (or wherever you specify with -m).
 Categorize with directories, your only limit is your filesystem's naming requirements.

+I recommend making a symlink in /usr/bin, or an alias in your shell for the default fm, and one for fm -m .

 Requirements: php (tested on 8.0.12) dmenu or rofi, or other launcher that takes stdin split by newlines.